ivanrj7j/Font/docs/API Reference.md

   - background (np.ndarray): The background image as a numpy array.(RGBA)
   - foreground (np.ndarray): The foreground image as a numpy array.(RGBA)
   - org (tuple[int, int]): The origin coordinates (top left) where the foreground image should be overlayed on the background image.
+  - applyMask (bool, optional): A boolean value indicating whether to apply a mask to the foreground image.
+Default is True.

 <a id="render.Renderer.render"></a>